whistlebee/harmat/README.md

 ## Installation

-You will need to install Cython before continuing.
+You will need to install Cython and Boost C++ libraries before continuing.
+For Boost you can download it at: http://www.boost.org/users/download/ for Windows.
+On Linux/macOS you can install it through your package manager.

 `python setup.py install`